January 27, 2023

 The individual with advanced bladder cancer might also experience the following symptoms

 Seek medical attention immediately in case any of these symptoms are visible.
-Early detection of bladder cancer can help improve treatment outcomes.
+Early detection of can help improve treatment outcomes and increase the chances of good pronosis.

 The treatment options for bladder cancer depend on the type, size, stage, and the overall health of the patient.
-Bladder cancer patients might go through a variety of treatments.
 The top five common forms of treatment are as follows:

 1. Surgery - This may involve removing part or all of the bladder, as well as nearby lymph nodes and other organs.